sealerio/sealer/docs/site/src/docs/advanced/define-cloudimage.md

 sealer login registry.com -u username -p password
 ```

-Another dependent scenario， the kubernetes node is proxies to the private registry through the built-in registry of
+Another dependent scenario, the kubernetes node is proxies to the private registry through the built-in registry of
 sealer and the private registry needs to be authenticated, it can be configured through the custom registry config.Refer
 to [registry config](../../../../design/docker-image-cache.md)